-Plaintiff claims that Wisner was convicted of a sex-related crime that could have been discovered by the VA had it appropriately investigated Wisner's record.
 Plaintiff lists incidents where Wisner was reported for misconduct and misprescription of medications.
-Plaintiff alleges that defendant knew or should have known that Wisner was unable to provide competent medical care to plaintiff and that he victimized and was dangerous to other VA patients.
-Plaintiff also claims that defendant failed to monitor Wisner's clinical activities to ensure that they were within the authorized scope of practice and medically appropriate as required by VHA Directive 1063 and/or PALA.
-Plaintiff alleges that VA supervisors failed to perform actions required by VHA Handbook 1100.19; VHA Directive 2012-030, and all preceding regulations; and VHA Directive 2004-029.
+Plaintiff also alleges that defendant failed to monitor Wisner's clinical activities to ensure that they were within the authorized scope of practice and medically appropriate as required by VHA Directive 1063 and/or Physical Assistant Licensure Act ("PALA").
+Plaintiff pleads that VA supervisors failed to perform actions required by VHA Handbook 1100.19; VHA Directive 2012-030; and VHA Directive 2004-029.